 Mid-range options: Consider purchasing a mid-range option that offers additional features, such as a removable and machine-washable cover, a no-rethread harness, or a built-in cup holder.

-High-end options: High-end options may have additional features such as an anti-rebound bar, built-in speakers, or extra padding for added comfort.
+High-end options may include additional features such as an anti-rebound bar, built-in speakers, or extra padding for added comfort.

 Compare prices: Compare prices from different retailers, including online and in-store, to get the best deal.

-Check for discounts or sales: Look for discounts or sales that can help lower the cost of the car seat.
+Check for discounts or sales: Look for discounts or sales to lower the cost of the car seat.

 Long-term savings: Keep in mind that a convertible car seat will last for several years, so spending a little more money on a high-quality seat can save you money in the long run by eliminating the need to purchase multiple seats as your child grows.